preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 Header
 ********
-Here you can change the default settings, tenant for Headings.
+Here you can change the default settings for the the Header in the tenant.
+Additional settings, sometimes overriding the Tenant Settings, can be made for each Business Profile.

 General
 ---------